Polimatk/Web/README.md

 # Web
-Web dashboard for Polimatk.
-[The Discord bot](/Polimatk/Discord) integrates with the dashoard.
+Web dashboard for Polimatk, a [Discord, Twitch *and* YouTube bot](/Polimatk/Bot) which integrates with this dashoard.